|ECE||Early Childhood Education|

 Specialist staff are primarily engaged in the care and education of children, e.g. psychologists, physiotherapists, etc. A person in this role working 25 hours per week child contact time is considered full-time.

 What is a qualified staff member?

-For the purpose of the ECE Return, a qualified staff member has an ECE teaching qualification or a primary school qualification that is recognised by the Education Council of Aotearoa New Zealand.
+For the purpose of the ECE Return, a qualified staff member has an ECE teaching qualification or a primary school qualification that is recognised by the Teaching Council of Aotearoa New Zealand.

 Please make sure these are recorded correctly in your SMS.

 What new information will be collected from the 2020 ECE return onwards?

 To better understand the demographics of the early learning workforce, the Ministry of Education will collect the age band of all educators and specialist staff employed by services as part of the 2020 ECE Return.

 Total Hours worked during the ECE Return Week

 For each employed staff member (paid and unpaid) the 2020 ECE Return will collect the total number of hours worked during the ECE Return Week.
 This includes contact hours, non-contact hours and breaks.